All Products

 • When you back up and restore applications again, the token is automatically created and hbr-client is launched.

 • If you copy the token from another cluster to the current cluster, the hbr-client that is started will not be active.
-You need to delete the copied token and the hbr-client-*** pod that is started by this token, and then execute the preceding steps.
+You need to delete the copied token and the hbr-client-*** Pod that is started by this token, and then perform the preceding steps.

 Cause 2 and solution: Cluster snapshot permissions are not configured for disk volume backup

-When you back up the disk volume that is mounted to your application, if the backup task remains in the InProgress state for a long period of time, run the following command to query the newly created VolumeSnapshot resources in the cluster:
+When you use the data backup feature for an application that has a disk volume mounted, if the backup job remains in the InProgress state for a long period of time, run the following command to query the newly created VolumeSnapshot resources in the cluster:

 kubectl get volumesnapshot -n <backup-namespace>